 In many profiles used in the production of windows in MS more than WINDOWS, closed steel reinforcement with a thickness of 2 mm, laser-welded, is used.
 It is located in m.in. in multi-chamber profiles of the bluEvolution 82 series,used in the production of window frames in md version.
 In addition, the factory uses steel shapes with a thickness of 2.5 or 3 mm.
 In the group of solutions used there are also steel bars with a thickness of up to 10 mm.

 Gain shape and strength

 From a mechanical point of view, the most advantageous strength properties can be obtained when using a round tube.
 It is therefore the construction cranes that are made of such elements.
 Unfortunately, a circular pipe cannot be placed in the window profile.
 To ensure the best possible properties, a rectangular steel pipe is used in MS windows where this can be achieved.
 This shape allows you to make the most of the space inside the profile and ensure proper rigidity.

 How is the steel reinforcement made closed?

 The sheet metal strip, which is 2 mm thick, is bent to take on a specific, closed shape.
 The free edges are welded with a laser.
 This preserves the correct shape.
 Importantly, the element not only does not bend, but also better copes with the transmission of the forces acting on it – especially those who try to twist the window frame.
 Therefore, setting the window in the wall accordingly becomes much easier.
 This ensures its proper functioning for a long time.

 Effect of reinforcement on window parameters

-The use of a closed steel reinforcement in the frame results in the creation of an additional seventh chamber.
+The use of a closed steel reinforcement in the frame creates an additional, seventh chamber.
 This has a beneficial effect on the thermal insulation of the window.
 In addition, the closed high rigidity reinforcement provides improved safety.
-Due to the fact that two screws are always screwed into it to secure the burglary hooks, the design is protected against burglary.
+Due to the fact that two screws securing anti-burglary catches are always screwed to it, the structure is protected against burglary.